emredkyc/DesignPatternsInCSharp/README.md

 ## Give a Star! :star:

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

+## Design Pattern Types

+Design patterns can be separated into three main categories:

+* **Creational Patterns** - Object creation

+    - **Singleton Pattern**: Ensures a class has only one instance and provides a global point of access to it.
+This is particularly useful for managing resources like database connections.

+    - **Factory Method Pattern**: Defines an interface for creating an object but lets subclasses alter the type of objects that will be created.
+It's ideal when you have a superclass with multiple subclasses, and must create an instance of one of these subclasses based on some initialization parameters.

+    - **Abstract Factory Pattern**: Offers an interface for creating families of related or dependent objects without specifying their concrete classes.
+This pattern shines when you must ensure that the created objects can work together without knowing their exact types.

+    - **Builder Pattern**: Separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
+This pattern is excellent for when you need to create an object with many optional or required components.

+    - **Prototype Pattern**: Creates new objects by copying an existing object, known as the prototype.
+This is particularly useful in scenarios where the cost of creating an object is heavier than copying an existing one.